MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 We explored four different approaches:

-1. Custom CNN without any pre-trained models
+1. Custom CNN without any pre-trained models.
-2. ResNet50 with 17 classes
+2. ResNet50 with 17 classes.
-3. ResNet50 with only the top 10 classes to handle the imbalanced dataset
+3. ResNet50 with only the top 10 classes to handle the imbalanced dataset.
-4. ConvNeXt tiny feature extraction model from TensorFlow Hub
+4. ConvNeXt tiny feature extraction model from TensorFlow Hub.

 After comparing the performance and efficiency of these models, we chose the ConvNeXt tiny feature extraction model from TensorFlow Hub as our final approach, as it performed well on the imbalanced dataset.
 We then applied 5-fold cross-validation to the ConvNeXt tiny feature extraction model to ensure its highest accuracy and robustness.